psmsmets/school-bell/README.rst

       -p [..], --play [..]
-Play a wav to test the audio by specifying the key from JSON configuration (default: False) --debug               Make the operation a lot more talkative --demo                Print the demo JSON configuration and exit --test                Play one second samples of each wav file at startup --update              Update school-bell from git
+Play a wav to test the audio by specifying the key from JSON configuration (default: False) --debug               Make the operation a lot more talkative --demo                Print the demo JSON configuration and exit --test                Play one second samples of each wav file at startup (default: False) --update              Update school-bell from git
       --version             Print the version and exit